Board: K2 Happy Hour

 Comparable Boards: Lib Tech Banana Magic, Jones Mountain Twin, Interior Plain Project Honalee

 Support your local snowboard shop buy locally.
 Find a shop here.

 This board was loaned to us from K2 Snowboards marketing department.

-*Disclaimer this board did not change and we carried the 2016 review over.
+*Disclaimer this board did not change other than the tips so we carried the 2017 review over.